On Melancholy Hill: Music video

 The music video was released worldwide on 14 June 2010.
 It was originally made exclusively available via iTunes, but was uploaded to the band's official YouTube channel a few days later.
 A teaser for the video was released on 9 June 2010, and stills of the video were published on writteninmusic.com on 11 June 2010.
-The video begins with huge ocean liner M. Harriet under attack by two planes.
+The video begins with huge ocean liner M. Harriet under attack by two Vought F4U Corsair fighter planes.
 A ship attendant finds Noodle in her room, offering to escort her to the lifeboats.
-She says nothing, but walks over to a briefcase containing a Tommy gun and walks down the hall past the attendant with the gun.
-The song begins with Noodle opening fire at the two oncoming planes (two Vought F4U Corsairs to be exact) that are attacking the ship.
-She manages to shoot one plane down, but doesn't have enough time to shoot the other.
+Noodle says nothing, but walks over to a briefcase containing a Thompson sub machine gun and walks down the hall past the attendant with the gun.
+The song begins with Noodle opening fire with the sub machine gun at the two oncoming fighter planes opening fire the ship right in her direction.
+Noodle manages to shoot one plane down, but doesn't have enough time to shoot the other.
 The other plane drops a bomb on the ship.
 As the ship sinks, Noodle is shown to have survived and climbs into a lifeboat with only her guitar and some supplies.
 Later on, a gigantic Russel Hobbs lifts out of the water underneath Noodle's lifeboat.
 The rest of the video shows Murdoc Niccals, 2-D, and Cyborg Noodle traveling through the deep ocean with a fleet of submarines, crewed by all of the collaborators that helped make the album, including Lou Reed, De La Soul, Snoop Dogg, Mick Jones, Paul Simonon, 2manyDJs, and Gruff Rhys.
 As they travel, a swarm of "Superfast Jellyfish" are seen and inadvertently sucked into some of the submarines.
 The submarines then rise to the surface, where a large manatee is sitting atop a tall sea stack.
 Murdoc spots the Boogieman leaning over the creature and, shocked by the sight, orders Cyborg Noodle to attack it.
 Cyborg Noodle pulls out a pump-action shotgun and shoots at the Boogieman, but she misses, hitting his clothes.
 He grabs the manatee and dives into the ocean.
 When the fog behind the plateau clears, it reveals Plastic Beach.